luau-lang/rfcs/docs/vector-library.md

 Equivalent of `math.ceil` for vectors.

-`vector.angle(vecA: vector, vecB: vector): number`
+`vector.angle(vec1: vector, vec2: vector, axis: vector?): number`

 Returns the angle between two vectors in radians.
+The axis, if specified, is used to determine the sign of the angle.

 `vector.abs(vec: vector): vector`